 Want to learn more about how to keep your kids safe online?
 The Federal Trade Commission's OnGuard Online website has a section just for parents called Net Cetera.
 Order a free copy of their printed guide or view and download it online.

-public library to read together by searching using the subject header: Internet -- Safety measures -- Juvenile literature.
+Check out books from the public library to read together by searching using the subject header: Internet -- Safety measures -- Juvenile literature.

 One important point to keep in mind is that scare tactics don't work!
 A better approach is balanced, realistic education and ongoing conversations.